 Do you know any researchers, programmers or experts who are a part of groups traditionally underrepresented in IT (due to gender, ethnicity or any other reason) and whose work you can recommend to our committee?
 Please, let them know, that our CFT is open and that we’d love to see their work!
 Also, you can suggest their name in the form, if you want us to check them out and possibly invite them.

 THEMES & TOPICS

-We are looking for great talk ideas around the 6 themes of:
+This year we are looking for great talk ideas around the themes of: